-- Represented site owners, governmental entities and alleged material disposers in claimed toxic exposure cases.
+- Represented site owners, governmental entities, and alleged material disposers in claimed toxic-exposure cases.

-- Represented an international renewable energy company in mass tort action brought by plaintiffs for alleged nuisance, property damages and personal injuries from exposure to wind turbine noise.
+- Represented an international renewable-energy company in mass-tort action brought by plaintiffs for alleged nuisance, property damages, and personal injuries from exposure to wind turbine noise.

-- Represented orthopedic surgeon in MDL 1014, the pedicle screw litigation, including arguing before the JPML that the cases pending with our client should not be incorporated into the MDL.
+- Represented an orthopedic surgeon in MDL 1014, the pedicle screw litigation, including arguing before the JPML that the cases pending with our client should not be incorporated into the MDL.